WELCOME TO ATOMIX EDUCATIONAL TRUST

 When applying please consider the following supporting documents:

-Download Person Specification - Headteacher (.docx) [415 KB] (opens in a new tab)
+Download Job Description Person Specification - Executive Principal (opens in a new tab)

 Application guidance, including policy statement on the recruitment of ex-offenders